Signatures of Self-Organised Criticality in an Ultracold Atomic Gas

-Eq.~(\ref{eq:langevin}) coincides with the paradigmatic Drossel-Schwabl model for the spreading of forest fires~\cite{Drossel1992,Bonachela2009}, except for the absence of a slow regrowth term for the total density, which would normally bring the system from an inactive (subcritical) state to the critical state.
-This regrowth is typically the slowest scale in the model and asymptotically vanishes in order to realize SOC.
-Instead we can prepare the system in the initially active phase and thus Eq.~(\ref{eq:langevin}) captures all key features of SOC, which can then be observed in experiments.
+Eq.~(\ref{eq:langevin}) closely coincides with the paradigmatic Drossel-Schwabl forest fire model~\cite{Drossel1992,Bonachela2009}, except for the absence of a slow regrowth term for the total density, which would normally bring the system from an inactive (subcritical) state to the critical state.
+This regrowth is typically the slowest scale in the model and must asymptotically vanish in order to realise SOC.
+However in the absence of regrowth the system still exhibits a non-equilibrium phase transition~\cite{Bonachela2009}.
+This highlights an important advantage of the ultracold atom system, since one can readily prepare the system initially in the active phase and observe the approach to the SOC state.
+Thus Eq.~(\ref{eq:langevin}) captures all essential features of SOC, which could be observed in experiments.
 To illustrate this we present in Figs.~\ref{fig:1_temporal}(c,d) numerical simulations, for simplicity focusing on a small one-dimensional system.
 In the case: $b = \tau = 0$, the system features a non-equilibrium phase transition~\cite{Gutierrez2017} from an absorbing phase, where any excited component quickly dies out (characterised by $\rho_{t\rightarrow\infty}\rightarrow 0$ for $\kappa n_0 \ll \Gamma$), to an active phase in which excitations spread throughout the system from arbitrarily small seed excitations (with $\rho_{t\rightarrow\infty}>0$ for $\kappa n_0 \gg \Gamma$).
-For $b,\tau \neq 0$ on the other hand, spontaneous single-atom excitations trigger the relatively fast facilitated excitation dynamics, while on longer timescales particle loss introduces a coupling between $n_t$ and $\rho_t$ giving rise to even richer non-Markovian evolution.
-Specifically, the integral in Eq.~(\ref{eq:langevin}) acts as a feedback mechanism, causing $n_t$ to continuously decrease while in the active phase.
-When this loss is much slower than the internal dynamics but much faster than the spontaneous excitation rate (achieved for the separation of timescales $\kappa n_0 \sim \Gamma \gg b \Gamma \gg \tau$), the active density develops growing spatio-temporal correlations (evidenced by the fractal-like structures seen around t=80 in the simulation) up to the point at which the dynamics terminate just below the critical point (as seen in the lower panel of Fig.~\ref{fig:1_temporal}d).
-This behaviour can be understood in terms of the evolution of the dynamical gap $\kappa n_t-\Gamma$, which starts positive and continuously decreases due to the reduction of the total density, until it reaches zero at the critical point where the dynamics stop.
+For $b,\tau \neq 0$ on the other hand, spontaneous single-atom excitations trigger the relatively fast facilitated excitation dynamics, while on longer timescales particle loss introduces a coupling between $\rho_t$ and $n_t$.
+Specifically, the first integral in Eq.~(\ref{eq:langevin}) acts as a feedback mechanism, causing $n_t$ to continuously decrease while in the active phase.
+When this loss is much slower than the internal dynamics but much faster than the spontaneous excitation rate (achieved for the separation of timescales $\kappa n_0 \sim \Gamma \gg b \Gamma \gg \tau$), the system slowly approaches the underlying critical point of the absorbing state phase transition and develops scale invariant properties, witnessed for example by growing spatio-temporal correlations in the active density (fractal-like structures seen around t=80 in the lower panel of Fig.~\ref{fig:1_temporal}d).
+This behaviour can be understood in terms of the evolution of the dynamical gap $\kappa n_t-\Gamma$, which is initially positive and continuously decreases due to population loss, until it asymptotically reaches zero at the critical point, where the dynamics effectively stop.